subhash686/powertools-lambda-java/CONTRIBUTING.md

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

 ## Troubleshooting
+If your organization blocks access to public image repositories, modify the CdkStack code locally to use internal artifactory URL

 ## Licensing